vdsabev/overstate/README.md

 All functions in the model are bound to the correct context, so you can write `onclick={model.up}` instead of `onclick={() => model.up()}`.

-The `app` function is a very thin layer on top of Derpy to reduce boilerplate.
+The `app` function is a very thin layer on top of Overstate to reduce boilerplate.

 You can pass a custom DOM element to render into as the second argument, which is `document.body` by default.